Save this for later!

 - This pattern is written in US terminology.

-- Pattern contains instructions for size lapghan with sizes (small throw, larger throw) in parentheses.
+- Pattern includes instructions for size toddler, with sizes for (child, teen/adult small and adult large) provided in parentheses.
 When only one number is given, it applies to all sizes.

 - Turning chain does not count as a stitch.

 - You can adjust the width of your beanie by adding or removing rows.

 - You can adjust the height of your beanie by adding or removing stitches.

 Ch 1, fold the rectangle in half with the right side facing outwards.
 Please note that the visible color changes (wrong side) should be on the inside.

 Work the sides together using sl st. Insert the hook in the back loops of the ch and sl st. Fasten off; you’ll end at the bottom of the beanie and you’ll need to use a separate strand of yarn to close the top.